‘What’s past is prologue, what to come in your and my discharge’. Shakespeare, The Tempest.

-In-spite of media hype, we have only gone to war in the Democratic Republic of Congo when our survival was at stake; or, in the case of the Central African Republic, South Soudan and other countries in crisis; when the lives of fellow human beings were being threatened; only!
-We have many Congolese, Ugandan and Burundian brethren in Rwanda; we don’t even call them migrants or refugees, except for those who choose to go in camps.
+In-spite of media hype, we have only gone to war in the Democratic Republic of Congo when our survival was at stake – to chase genocide fugitives; or, in the case of the Central African Republic, South Sudan and other countries in crisis; when the lives of fellow human beings are being threatened; only!
+We have many Congolese, Ugandan and Burundian brethren in Rwanda; we don’t even call them migrants or refugees, except for those must to go into camps.

 Everyone who has visited Rwanda can attest to the fact that we are welcoming to foreigners; we treat them with decency, because we too were once refugees for thirty years.
 We facilitate visas and working permits for all Africans and it is not uncommon to see Ugandans, Tanzanians, Congolese and Kenyans working in Rwandan offices, both public and private; as it should be!

-Under Paul Kagame we are trying to develop and we count on our neighbors to support, emulate and certainly benefit, but some have chosen to undermine, due to petty jealousy.
+Since the end of the Genocide, we have been trying to develop and we count on our neighbors to support, emulate and certainly benefit, but some have chosen to undermine, due to petty jealousy.